-- Promote interdisciplinarity in order to meet the demands of highly complex research questions
+- promote interdisciplinarity in the field of Africa-related research

-- Create networks for national and international institutions from various different fields such as research, economics, cooperative development work, and culture
+- form a network with national and international institutions from research, economy, development cooperation and culture

 The ZIAF Office organises and coordinates these complex tasks.
 The Board of Directors discusses and decides on the strategic direction and allocation of funds.
 The ZIAF Advisory Board, consisting of honorary members with a background in academia, economics, and politics, supports the Board of Directors.